apache/mxnet/docs/how_to/distributed_training.md

 If you want to use a type of cluster not mentioned above, skip ahead to Manually launching jobs section.

 ### Setting up the cluster
-An easy way to set up a cluster of EC2 instances for distributed deep learning is using an [AWS CloudFormation template](https://github.com/awslabs/deeplearning-cfn).
+An easy way to set up a cluster of EC2 instances for distributed deep learning is by using the [AWS CloudFormation template](https://github.com/awslabs/deeplearning-cfn).
 If you can not use the above, this section will help you manually set up a cluster of instances to enable you to use `ssh` for launching a distributed training job.
 Let us denote one machine as the `master` of the cluster, through which we will launch and monitor the distributed training on all machines.

 If the machines in your cluster are a part of a cloud computing platform like AWS EC2, then your instances should be using key-based authentication already.
-Ensure you create all instances using the same key, say `mxnet-key` and in the same security group.
+Ensure that you create all instances using the same key, say `mxnet-key` and in the same security group.
-Then we need to ensure that master has access to all other machines in the cluster through `ssh` by adding this key to ssh-agent and forwarding it to master when we log in.
-This will make mxnet-key the default key on master.
+Next, we need to ensure that master has access to all other machines in the cluster through `ssh` by adding this key to [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) and forwarding it to master when we log in.
+This will make `mxnet-key` the default key on master.

 ```
 ssh-add .ssh/mxnet-key